discordjs/guide/guide/creating-your-bot/command-handling.md

 :::
 ::::

 The [`fs.readdirSync()`](https://nodejs.org/api/fs.html#fs_fs_readdirsync_path_options) method will return an array of all the file names in a given directory, e.g. `['ping.js', 'server.js', 'user.js']`.
 To ensure only command files get returned, use [`Array.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) to leave out any non-JavaScript files from the array.
-With that array, we loop over it and populate the `commands` variable with [`Array.push()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push).
-Finally, just like before, the `commands` variable gets passed to `rest.put()` to register our commands.
+With that array, you loop over it and populate the `commands` variable with [`Array.push()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push).
+Finally, just like before, the `commands` variable gets passed to `rest.put()` to register your commands.

 ## Command handler for index.js

 Now let's try to implement the command handler for the `index.js` file.

-Again, remember that the goal of the command handler is to move each command into its own file, so we can dynamically import them.
-In the case of the `index.js` file, we want to move these replies into their respective command file.
+Again, remember that the goal of the command handler is to move each command into its own file, so you can dynamically import them.
+In the case of the `index.js` file, you want to move these replies into their respective command file.

 :::: code-group
 ::: code-group-item index.js